rabbitstack/fibratus/docs/filters/rules.md

 #### Sequences

 In a nutshell, sequences permit state tracking of an ordered series of events over a short period of time.
 Let's peer into the structure of sequence-powered rules.
 Sequence rules start with the `sequence` keyword as you can observe in the `LSASS memory dumping via legitimate or offensive tools` rule's condition.
-Sequence consists of two or more expressions enclosed within the vertical bars or pipes.
+Sequence consists of two or more expressions surrounded by vertical bars or pipes.
 For the sequence to match, all expressions need to match successively in time.

 ```yaml
 - group: LSASS memory